Bromsgrove: 20th century

-Bromsgrove was home from 1898 to 1966 to the Bromsgrove Guild of Applied Arts, a company of craftsmen who produced many fine works of sculpture, ironwork, etc., including the gates of Buckingham Palace (whose locks are stamped with the Guild's name), the lifts on the Lusitania, the Liver Birds on the Royal Liver Building and the famous statue adorning the Fortune Theatre in Drury Lane.
+Bromsgrove was home from 1898 to 1966 to the Bromsgrove Guild of Applied Arts, a company of craftsmen who produced many fine works of sculpture, ironwork, etc., including the gates of Buckingham Palace (the locks of which are stamped with the Guild's name), the lifts on the Lusitania, the Liver Birds on the Royal Liver Building and the famous statue adorning the Fortune Theatre in Drury Lane.

 Nearly all nail making had ceased by the 1920s, with the very last workers dying in the 1950s.
 The last of the water mills, the Lint Mill, closed by the 1950s.
 The wagon works closed in 1964, as a result of the Beeching rail reorganisation, the government's response to the shift to road transport.
 The site was demolished and cleared in the 1980s.

 During the twentieth century, many people in Bromsgrove were employed in Birmingham, for instance at Longbridge's car factory.
 Other allied employment came from Garringtons, a drop forge plant in Aston Fields, from the 1940s.
 Garringtons closed in 2002.

 Motorways came to Bromsgrove with the construction of the M5 motorway to Lydiate Ash in 1962, and northwards from 1967 to 1970.
 The M42 motorway joining the A38 at the north end of Bromsgrove was opened in 1987 and in December 1989 the link to the M5 was opened.
 A relief road on the west of the town was built to direct traffic away from the High Street, and a bypass was constructed on the eastern side of the town allowing traffic to avoid the town centre entirely.

 The town's population expanded rapidly from the 1980s to present, with new housing estates added to the south of the town, and infilling industrial areas such as the former railway works and Garringtons in Aston Fields.